theOsaroJ/PPO_GPR/README.md

    python3 evaluate.py

 5. **Get best training data**
-a. pick the idx from best_prior_eval.csv based on user level of accuracy and amount of training data
+   - pick the idx from best_prior_eval.csv based on user level of accuracy and amount of training data
-b. put this list into of export_prior_from_idx.py and the same batch size used in training
+   - put this list into of export_prior_from_idx.py and the same batch size used in training
-c. run and get the final training data
+   - run and get the final training data
    ```bash
    python export_prior_from_idx.py